 Environment variables to add to the environment for the program.

-This property must be present and set to true to indicate that this is a UDB launch configuration.
+This property must be present to indicate that this is a UDB launch configuration.

 You can find information about additional debugger properties on the